landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 [![IDA Pro window showing functions using LdrpTlsList](/img/pe-loader/LdrpFindTlsEntry.png)](/img/pe-loader/LdrpFindTlsEntry.png)

-I conveniently found that in Windows (but not ReactOS) is a function, "LdrpFindTlsList", which will return a `PTLS_ENTRY` (the actual Windows data structure for `LDRP_TLS_DATA`) given a `PLDR_DATA_TABLE_ENTRY`.
+I conveniently found that in Windows (but not ReactOS) is a function, "LdrpFindTlsList", which will return a `PTLS_ENTRY` (the actual name of the Windows data structure for ReactOS's `LDRP_TLS_DATA`) given a `PLDR_DATA_TABLE_ENTRY`.
 Ken Johnson even conviently provided the source code on his blog: http://www.nynaeve.net/Code/VistaImplicitTls.cpp

 So now the only missing link: finding the `PLDR_DATA_TABLE_ENTRY`.
-This actually wasn't so bad and I needed to find this anyways in order to patch command line arguments and image name:
+I'm kind of doing a "draw the rest of the owl" moment, but figuring this out was fairly straightforward by poking through the `!peb` command in WinDbg.

+The complete code:

 ```rust
 pub unsafe fn patch_module_list(